Jenna Forster’s mother had a hand in the senior’s voter registration process — literally.

 The mom said she also plans to make it memorable by taking some pictures.

-“I am proud of my daughter for growing up into a very responsible young lady; I can’t wait to go to the voting polls with her; it’s going to be a very exciting thing. … I couldn’t be more happier to have such a great kid like her.”
+“I am proud of my daughter for growing up into a very responsible young lady; I can’t wait to go to the voting polls with her,” she said.
+“It’s going to be a very exciting thing. … I couldn’t be happier to have such a great kid like her.”